joeldalley/typescript-examples/README.Person.md

 **(1)**
   Create a class whose constructor argument can be either of:
-> an object of the class, or
+> an instance of the class, or
 >
 > some RESTful endpoint JSON that we're expecting